 Posterior tibial tendonitis.
 Patients often describe achy pain in the medial arch.

 Stress fracture.
-Midtarsal and metatarsal stress fractures often are the cause of nonspecific arch pain.
+Midtarsal and metatarsal stress fractures are often the cause of nonspecific arch pain.

 Tarsal coalition.
 Stiffening of the arch with the onset of symptoms in the late second decade or early third decade of life.